9 Live Music Streaming Platforms For Concerts & Shows

 That depends on which monetization methods you use for the show.
 Check out factor 2 under this guide’s “3 important factors for choosing a live music streaming platform” section for more on this.

-Conclusion: choose the platforms best for your situation
+Conclusion: choose the platforms best for your needs

 When all’s said and done, no one platform stands head and shoulders above the rest.
 Just like no band or artist could ever be crowned “best in the world” by everyone, each platform will suit different people, organizations and needs better than others.